-Here is a list of podcasts which cover issues of climate change and the environment from various perspectives.
+Here is a list of podcasts that cover issues of climate change and the environment from various perspectives.

 Hot & Bothered, hosted by Dissent, is a podcast on climate change politics for the 99%.
 Co-hosts Daniel Aldana Cohen and Kate Aronoff investigate the intersections of climate, politics, and the economy, with dispatches from grassroots organizers alongside leading wonks and scholars.

 Terrestrial explores the choices we make in a world we have changed.
 Host Ashley Ahearn travels the country — from ranches in Oregon to churches in Colorado — to bring listeners stories about people making personal choices in the face of environmental change.

 Warm Regards is a podcast about the warming planet.
 It tries to explain how climate change and politics have become so intertwined.
 The show is hosted by meteorologist Eric Holthaus.
 Co-hosts are Jacquelyn Gill, a paleoecologist at the University of Maine, and Andy Revkin, a veteran journalist at ProPublica.
 Produced by Eric Mack and Jessie-Ann Baines.
 Theme music by Kevin Hartnell.